millerthegorilla/ansible-collection-picoreos/roles/req_install/README.md

 The role uses the ansible.builtin.raw module for most of the work.
 It is idempotent though, so you can run it repeatedly without issue.

+`gather_facts = false` is a requirement of the role, as until it has finished, there is no python installed on the machine.

 Role Variables
 --------------